-In this two-minute video, Terry Shue, director of leadership development, shares about a new initiative, the Twelve Scriptures Project.
+In this two-minute video, Terry Shue, former director of leadership development, shares about a new initiative, the Twelve Scriptures Project.

 This process grows out of our denominational priority of Christian Formation which states: